rstudio/rstudio-conf-2022-program/delightful-uses/building-ggplot2-rollercoaster-creating-amazing.md

 talk_id: 22131
 talk_slug: building-ggplot2-rollercoaster-creating-amazing
 talk_type: regular
+talk_tags: [recreational, visualisation]
 session_slug: delightful-uses
-block: 4-8-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Building a ggplot2 rollercoaster: Creating amazing 3D data visualizations in R
+talk_title: "Building a ggplot2 rollercoaster: Creating amazing 3D data visualizations in R"
 # A short version of the title, suitable for small displays
 talk_title_short: Building a ggplot2 rollercoaster
 # A link to your talk's materials, when ready